Law Office of Grace M. Doberdruk

 Franklin County case - a homeowner who had been denied a loan modification was offered a modification after I filed an opposition to summary judgment

-Geauga County case - the bank became interested in discussing a modification after I filed an answer and served discovery
+Geauga County case - the bank offered my clients a loan modification after I filed an answer and served discovery

 Summit County case - the bank made a cash settlement offer to my client after I filed an Answer in her case